Hyperuniform random measures, transport and rigidity: Determinantal point processes and random matrices

 We see from \eqref{eq:beta-ensemble} that the GUE has the same density form as Ginibre, but restricted to $ \mathbb{R}$.
 Everything works the same in the previous proof, except that the $ \varphi _{ k}$ are not orthogonal on $ \mathbb{R}$.
-Going back to the Van Der Monde determinant, we have another unexploited freedom: we can substract from each column a linear combination of columns with a smaller index:
+Going back to the Vandermonde determinant, we have another unexploited freedom: we can substract from each column a linear combination of columns with a smaller index: with the appropriate $ \alpha _{ k}$ (different from the Ginibre case),

-We apply a Gramm-Schmidt orthonormalisation procedure to ensure that the $ P_{ k}$ are orthogonal on $ \mathbb{R}$.
-In fact, they are a renormalised version of the Hermite polynomials.
+We apply a Gram-Schmidt orthonormalisation procedure to ensure that the $ P_{ k}$ are orthonormal on $ \mathbb{R}$, i.e. this yields that $ \P_{ n}^{ GUE}$ is a $ K_{ n}-$DPP with $ K_{ n}$ a canonical projection kernel.
+This characterisation clearly yields that they are a renormalised version of the Hermite polynomials.
 It then proves with the same computations that $ \P_{ n}^{ \text{\rm{GUE}}}$ is a DPP with kernel

 We leave as a black box the following result: Uniformly on each compact of $ \mathbb{R},$